testjavascript/nodejs-integration-tests-best-practices/README.md

 fakeMessageQueue.pushMessageToQueue('deleted-user', { id:  addedOrderId });

 // Assert
-const  eventFromMessageQueue = await  getNextMQEvent; // This promise will resolve once a confirmation message is thrown
+const  eventFromMessageQueue = await  getNextMQEvent; // This promise will resolve once the message handling is done

 // Now we're certain that the operations is done and can start asserting for the results 👇 });